tpoindex/tsp/docs/tsp-lang-features.md

 The **expr** command and logical expressions used in **for** and **while** only operate on native types (boolean, int, double, string.)
-If a *var* or *array* type in encounterd during expression parsing, the compilation will fail.
+If a *var* or *array* type in encountered during expression parsing, the compilation will fail.

 String variables should only be used in logical comparison **eq** and **ne**, or with logical